-Montes Claros, Brazil — Despite forecasting a continued a weakening of its U.S. business in a “tough” economic environment, Springs Global Participações ceo Josue Gomes da Silva says he believes the company will be profitable this year and begin growing next.
+Despite forecasting a continued weakening of its U.S. business in a "tough" economic environment, Springs Global Participações ceo Josue Gomes da Silva said he believes the company will be profitable this year and begin growing next.

-“We are obviously cautious with regard to 2009, but confident that the company will be able to present positive results in 2009,” he told investors in a year-end conference call last week.
-“The company is with a very strong capital structure to pass through 2009 and really grow from 2010 on.”
+"We are obviously cautious with regard to 2009, but confident that the company will be able to present positive results in 2009," he told investors in a year-end conference call earlier this month.
+"The company is with a very strong capital structure to pass through 2009 and really grow from 2010 on."